Refractivity of Air

 Required Accuracy

 It's worth bearing in mind that the refractive index of air at NTP changes by just about 10−6 per degree; that's a change of about 1 part in 300 in the refractivity.
 As the refraction at the horizon is on the order of 2000 arc sec, we can expect that temperature changes of 0.01° may be significant in accurate positional measurements.
-Such tiny temperature changes in the temperature of air are exceedingly difficult to measure, even in the laboratory, and are impossible for the observing astronomer to measure.
+Such tiny temperature changes in the temperature of air are exceedingly difficult to measure, even in the laboratory, and are impossible for the observing astronomer or geodisist to measure.

 Similarly, a change of 0.1 mm of mercury changes the density and hence the refractivity of air by about a part in 104, so that still smaller pressure changes might be significant.
 This is also the level at which deviations from the ideal gas law become appreciable.